leeorhelps/SpeechBird/README.md

 * Command streaming, so you don’t need to wait for each command to execute before issuing the next one

-* Intuitive commands that are easy to remember and pronounce.
+* Intuitive commands that are easy to remember and pronounce, so you can focus on your work.

 * Highly customizable.